AzDocs/AzDocs/Wiki/Azure/Documentation/Setup-Dependabot-in-Azure-DevOps.md

 - Add the environment variable defined above (`PATForNugetFeed`).
 - Fill in the variable `privateNugetFeedUrl`.
 Your nuget feed url can be found by going to `Artifacts` > `Connect to feed` > `dotnet`.

+### Skipping packages to update

+If you want some packages to be skipped by default for updating, make sure to add the `PackagesToIgnore` parameter.
+The value to fill it with looks like this:

+`'[{"dependency-name":"Microsoft.Azure.WebJobs.Extensions.Storage"}]'`

+For more information, please visit the github for the dependabot extensions which can be found below.

 ### Repositories

 At the end of the pipeline, the template `dependabot-pipeline.yml` is being called.